OBSERVABILITY PLATFORM

 9. Optional: Group alerts based on the results returned from the query by choosing an option in the Signals section.

-If you select per signal to generate multiple alerts, enter a label key that differs in name and casing from the label you enter in the Key field in the Labels section.
+If you select per signal (multiple alerts) to generate multiple alerts, enter a label key that differs in name and casing from the label you enter in the Key field in the Labels section.
 For example, if you enter environment in the Key field, you might use Environments as the Label Key to match on.
-Global filters can be used as a Label Key.
+Pinned scopes can be used as a Label Key.

 To alert on missing or no data, select not exists in the Alert when value dropdown.